Deitox/kestrel_engine/docs/PLUGINS.md

 Fields:

-- `name`: purely informational, used in log output.
+- `disable_builtins`: global array of built-in plugin names to skip (e.g., `"audio"`, `"analytics"`, `"mesh_preview"`).
+Disabled entries still appear in the Plugin Status panel with the recorded reason.
+- `name`: informational label and the key other plugins reference via `depends_on()`.
+- `version`: optional string surfaced in the status panel when the manifest disables or fails to load the plugin before the engine can query its real version.
 - `path`: full or relative path to the compiled dynamic library.
 Use the correct extension for your platform (`.dll`, `.so`, `.dylib`).
 - `enabled`: optional flag (defaults to `true`) that lets you keep entries in the manifest without loading them.
 - `min_engine_api`: optional minimum `ENGINE_PLUGIN_API_VERSION`.
 Loading fails if the engine exports an older API.
-- `requires_features`: optional features that must already exist in the registry.
-If any are missing, the entry is skipped.
+- `requires_features`: optional features that must already be present in the registry.
 - `provides_features`: optional list automatically added to the registry after successful registration so other plugins can depend on them.

-If the manifest is missing, the loader simply skips dynamic registration, so you can remove the file entirely on builds that don't ship plugins.
+If the manifest is missing, the loader simply skips dynamic registration.

 ## Building a plugin